LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 ## Stack Pointers
 The  Cortex-M3  contains  two  stack  pointers:

-- Main Stack Pointer (MSP): The default stack pointer, used by the operating system and exception handlers
+- Main Stack Pointer (SP_main): The default stack pointer, used by the operating system and exception handlers
-- Process Stack Pointer (PSP): Used by application code
+- Process Stack Pointer (SP_process): Used by application code

 The two Stack Pointers are banked.
-Only one is visible at a time.
+Only one is visible at a time (R13).

 The lowest 2 bits of the stack pointers are always 0.
 So they are always word aligned.